DyloG783/api-project/README.md

   - the test database is local.
 - Passwords are hashed and salted with the popular `Bcrypt` package.
 - `JWT` used for client side authentication, and authorisation.
-- Security features are discribed in more detail below.
+- Security features are described in more detail below.

 ## Testing